chapel-lang/chapel/doc/rst/language/spec/domains.rst

 Rectangular Domain Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Each dimension of a rectangular domain is a range of type ``range(idxType, boundKind.both, stridable)``.
+Each dimension of a rectangular domain ``d`` is a range of type ``range(d.idxType, boundKind.both, d.strides)``.
 The index set for a rank 1 domain is the set of indices described by its singleton range.
 The index set for a rank \ :math:`n` domain is the set of all ``n*idxType`` tuples described by the tensor product of its ranges.
 When expanded (as by an iterator), rectangular domain indices are ordered according to the lexicographic order of their values.
 That is, the index with the highest rank is listed first and changes most slowly.
-[3]_
+This is also known as row-major ordering.

    .. note::